realmagicgreen/magicgreenastro/src/content/posts/honda-electric-cub.md

 ---
 title: Honda Electric Cub
-subtitle: "Soon available in Indonesia the retro looking scooter with revolutionary features."
+subtitle: 'Soon available in Indonesia the retro looking scooter with revolutionary features.'
 category: products
-description: "The new Honda EV-Cub is definitely an eyebrow raiser.
+description: 'The new Honda EV-Cub is definitely an eyebrow raiser.
 Two electric motors, one in the front, the other in the back.
 Sure this is unique.
-I only know of a few..."
+I only know of a few...'
 pubDate: 2018-05-07
 publish: true
 tags: